Kingxukai/linux/Documentation/networking/l2tp.rst

   - Create PPP channel::

-        /* Input: the session PPPoX data socket `session_fd` which was created
+        /* Input: the woke session PPPoX data socket `session_fd` which was created
          * as described above.
          */